 The reality is that saying yes to everything can often derail us from our plans, result in us spreading ourselves too thinly or even worse - doing things which aren’t closely aligned to our charitable objectives.
 Having a strategy with clear objectives, goals, KPIs and assigned tasks helps us to work effectively, efficiently and ensures we’re all working together and heading in the same direction to ultimately achieve our vision.

 To summarise, these are your 6 steps to ensure your strategy does what it says on the tin;

 That's the theory complete!
 Are you ready to create your Fundraising Strategy?
-Sign up to Lucidity today to get started - good luck!
+Sign up to Lucidity today to get started with charity based templates, examples and frameworks - good luck!

 Get the latest strategy insights and tips from Lucidity twice a month.
 We never spam and you can unsubscribe any time.